 Morels are one of the most prized mushrooms around.
 Utilize the step-by-step process outlined in this article if you want to discover how to grow morel mushrooms

 Growing morel mushrooms is one of the most sought after processes in mushroom cultivation right now.
 People are starting to do it!
 People are actually starting to fruit morel mushrooms using cultivation methods.
 This is amazing and exciting and reminds me how much there is for humans to develop through working with fungi.
 Morels are one of the thousands of foraged mushrooms that people would LOVE to cultivate.
 Developing the strains and systems to do so takes time.
 BUT NOW with this process outlined below you will become the teacher of how to grow morel mushrooms.
 Your lawn will be filled with morel mushrooms and everyone will be coming to you wondering how in the world you do it!
 AND not to mention the riches, fit for a king, selling this mushroom at $170/lb dried or $40/lb fresh, early retirement is right around the corner.
-Before diving into the process let me discuss the basics of cultivation, basic of what a MOREL is and then I will unveil the process of how to grow morel mushrooms.
+Before diving into the process let me discuss the basics of cultivation, basic of what a MOREL is and then I will unveil the process of growing morel mushrooms.

 What is a morel?